 - submit a final report at the project’s completion

-- allow and facilitate a visit by Australian Consulate-General’s representatives to the project site.
+- allow and facilitate a visit by Australian Consulate-General representatives to the project site

-- Acknowledge the grant of the Australian Funds
+- acknowledge the receipt of the Australian Funds

 How can we apply?